Gimpeh/GimpOCD/README.md

 Active1 with 26 machines and Distillation with 17 machines.

-That means that 26 machines literal coordinate location in the world fall within the range specified under Active1's entry.
+That means that there are 26 machines whose literal coordinate locations in the world fall within the range specified under Active1's entry.

 First, create the file